MrReiji/Budget-Master/README.md

 - Difficulties in maintaining budgetary discipline without tools that remind users of their spending limits.

 ## Expected Results
-Our application aims to provide users with:
+Application aims to provide users with:

 - An easy-to-use tool for managing expenses.
 - Enhanced financial awareness through detailed analyses and summaries of spending.